Skip to content

 10:30-12:30 p.m.Approaching Student Achievement Beyond Academics

-Led by Colorado Representative Cathy Kipp and Idaho Representative Julie Yamamoto and hosted by the CSG West Education Committee.
+Led by Colorado Representative Cathy Kipp and Idaho Representative Lori McCann and hosted by the CSG West Education Committee.

-Energy costs and price volatility create hardships across the West, especially for low and fixed-income households.
-Legislators will share how they are addressing these challenges for families, small businesses, and producers in their states.
+Utilities and states are grappling with the rising costs of maintaining and modernizing energy infrastructure, protecting communities from wildfires and other extreme weather events.
+Financing these critical functions cannot be borne by ratepayers alone.
+Energy costs and price volatility would create hardships across the West, especially for low and fixed-income households.
+Legislators will hear how securitization addresses these financing and cost recovery challenges while minimizing impacts on families, small businesses and producers in their states.

 Led by Wyoming Senator Eric Barlow and Hawaii Representative Nicole Lowen and hosted by the CSG West Energy & Environment Committee.